Dateline, February 11, 2018: Mixed review, but mostly positive

 They need another venue.
 Is there an empty warehouse with a parking lot near the city center that can be bought for cheap and refurbished?
 Apparently not, or else they surely would have latched on to it.

 As I walked in, on this Sunday, in the foyer stood posters stapled on long wooden handles—as if the posters could be held up during a march.
 Each poster held pictures of black leaders throughout American history, like Frederick Douglass (1817-95) and Martin Luther King, Jr. (1929-68)—and even controversial and hard-left Jesse Jackson.
-There is everything right with honoring black leaders of the past who fought for equal rights, Douglass and King especially (never mind that MLK was a serial adulterer.
-I wonder how he could stand up to sexual harassment charges today?
-Sshhh!).
+There is everything right with honoring black leaders of the past who fought for equal rights, Douglass and King especially.
 February is black history month, after all.
 Diversity is a good thing in the kingdom of God.
 But I hope the sweet and zealous (and blissfully naïve) Aussie leaders of Hillsong churches across America do not fall into the trap of leftist political ideology.
-Yes, honor Douglass and King, for they deserve it; I’ll look more carefully next time to see whether hate-filled Malcolm X or anti-Semitic Muslim Louis Farrakhan is included in the gallery of heroes.
+Yes, honor Douglass and King, for they deserve it; I’ll look more carefully next time to see whether hate-filled Malcolm X or anti-Semitic Muslim Louis Farrakhan are included in the gallery of heroes.

 It may shock the Christian left, but Hillsong must learn fast that